MicrosoftDocs/globalization/globalization/design/international-laws-and-standards.md

 ## Laws or standards particular to your program

 For applications that target specific functionality — such as taxes or health care — keep in mind that different laws and standards apply and your program may be liable to adhere to those laws.
-For example, you may need to conform to the US [Health Insurance Portability & Accountability Act (HIPAA)](https://en.wikipedia.org/wiki/Health_Insurance_Portability_and_Accountability_Act), the European Union (EU) regulations such as GDPR ([General Data Protection Regulation Summary](/compliance/regulatory/gdpr)), or Canada's [Personal Information Protection and Electronic Documents Act (PIPEDA)](https://en.wikipedia.org/wiki/Personal_Information_Protection_and_Electronic_Documents_Act) depending on the markets you are targeting.
+For example, you may need to conform to the US [Health Insurance Portability & Accountability Act (HIPAA)](https://www.govinfo.gov/app/details/PLAW-104publ191) regulations, the European Union [General Data Protection Regulation (GDPR)](https://eur-lex.europa.eu/legal-content/TXT/?uri=CELEX:32018R1725) regulations, or the Canadian [Personal Information Protection and Electronic Documents Act (PIPEDA)](https://www.priv.gc.ca/en/privacy-topics/privacy-laws-in-canada/the-personal-information-protection-and-electronic-documents-act-pipeda/) regulations depending on target markets.